h3rald/hastyscribe/doc/HastyScribe_UserGuide.md

 >
 > This is a tip.

-### Warnings
+##### Warnings

 Warnings are used for important information the user should not overlook.
-The syntax used for warnings is similar to the one of [notes](#Notes)

 {{input-text}}